omarahmed30/Ecommerce/README.md

 # Dress Up
+This is a clothing store catered to the Asian market.
+I implemented a search options in this application.
+Users can search by gender, age; such as under 4, and few more.
+I implemented a payment system using Stripe.

 <img width="1269" alt="screen shot 2018-06-18 at 1 43 58 pm" src="https://user-images.githubusercontent.com/26211014/41552769-ccca8e7a-72fd-11e8-84e4-77d5313cbc3f.png">

 ## Link to the website
 http://dressupp.herokuapp.com/